jaekwon/CoffeeMugg/Readme.md

  * First, a disclaimer: I can't vouch for the usefulness of this branch just yet.
  * I believe this makes it easier to create libraries of view-helper routines, in the manner of RoR ActionView.
  * CoffeeMugg is easier to grok than CoffeeKup, since it's straight up Javascript/Coffeescript without an intermediate compilation step, and local variables obey original Javascript/Coffeescript rules.
 If you want to create a template dynamically using function closures, why go ahead.
- * There is no compilation step, but rendering is slower.
-See below for more information.
+ * There is no compilation step, so rendering on the client may be faster.

 Sample
 ======